Photon-HDF5/photon-hdf5/docs/phdata.rst

 - **detectors**: (array of integers) detector ID for each timestamp.

-When the dataset contains nanotime information (i.e. arrival time of each photon with respect to a laser pulse), the following fields must be present (**nanotime can be -in principle- counted from the previous or next laser pulse: how is this defined in the format?**)
+When the dataset contains nanotime information (i.e. arrival time of each photon with respect to a laser pulse), the following fields must be present:

 - **nanotimes**:(array of integers) TCSPC nanotimes.
  - **nanotimes_specs/**
     - **tcspc_unit**: (float) TAC/TDC bin size (in seconds).
     - **tcspc_range**:(float) full-scale range of the TAC/TDC (in seconds).
     - **tcspc_num_bins**: (integer) number of TAC/TDC bins.

-Optionally, ``nanotimes_specs`` can also contain:

--  **irf_donor_hist**: (array of integers) Instrument Response Function (IRF) histogram for the donor detection channel.
--  **irf_acceptor_hist**: (array of integers) Instrument Response Function (IRF) histogram for the acceptor detection channel.
--  **calibration_hist**: (array of integers) Histograms of uncorrelated counts used to correct the TCSPC non-linearities.

-(**this needs to contain some information on how these histograms have been acquired: duration of measurement, sample, optical setup configuration, etc)**
+    - **time_reversed**: (boolean) *True* if nanotimes contains the time elapsed between a photon and the next laser pulse. *False* if it contains the time elapsed between a laser pulse and a photon.

 Finally, if the data come from a simulation, ``/photon_data`` may contain: